Paris attacks heighten security fears for 2016 Rio Olympics

 "Brazil is way behind in preventing terrorism," says Fernando Brancoli, a researcher on the Middle East and security at the Getulio Vargas Foundation, a think tank and business school in Rio de Janeiro, the host city.

-But Brazilian officials, eager to pull off South America's first Olympics, say they will ensure a safe games, starting August 5.
+But Brazilian officials, eager to pull off South America's first Olympics, say they will ensure a safe games, which start August 5.
 They argue that Brazil is used to hosting major festivities, like the huge annual Carnival celebrations in Rio and elsewhere.

 "We have safely hosted other big events," said General Luiz Felipe Linhares, the Army official in charge of preparations.
 "The Olympic Games, a bigger affair, will be equally successful."

-Despite the Paris attacks, the top security official for Rio's state government said Thursday there has been no intensification of the alerts local authorities get from federal police, defence and intelligence services about threats they detect or hear of from foreign counterparts.

-"Nothing has changed," said Mariano Beltrame, Rio's state security secretary.
-"We have received no request or information from Brasilia that would make us alter what is already planned."

-Organizers are using past Olympic games as models, cooperating with foreign intelligence services and building upon a successful safety record last year, when Brazil hosted the football World Cup.
+Organizers are using past Olympics as models, cooperating with foreign intelligence services and building upon a successful safety record last year, when Brazil hosted the soccer World Cup.
 Compared with the last summer games, in London in 2012, they are doubling security personnel to 85,000 people.

-The U.S. government has invited Brazilian security officials to learn about security at mega events like the Super Bowl and briefed them on crisis management at attacks like the Boston Marathon bombing.
+The U.S. government has invited Brazilian security officials to learn about security at mega events like the Super Bowl and briefing them on crisis management at attacks like the Boston Marathon bombing.

 A U.S. Embassy spokesperson said the United States and Brazil have been working together in areas such as airport screening procedures and traffic into and out of stadiums.